 Entering Into a Tenancy Agreement

-Once your application has been approved we will send you an offer of tenancy including the tenancy agreement, bond lodgement form and instructions for payment of the letting fee.
-Payment of the one weeks rent + gst letting fee is payable upon signing in order to secure the tenancy, the property will not be confirmed as yours until the letting fee is paid and the tenancy agreement has been signed.
-Payment of the remaining bond and first weeks rent is due prior to keys being issued.
+Once your application has been approved we will send you an offer of tenancy including the tenancy agreement, bond lodgement form and instructions for payment of the deposit required to secure the tenancy.
+Payment of one weeks rent is payable upon signing in order to secure the tenancy, the property will not be confirmed as yours until this deposit is paid and the tenancy agreement has been fully signed.
+Payment of the remaining bond is due prior to keys being issued.

 Start of Your Tenancy